AnotherKamila/kamila.is/teaching/how-routers-work/index.md

 ### 1. "It needs to be routed": L3/router

 The packet has a destination IP address.
-This is matched in the _routing table_, using a longest-prefix match (LPM), i.e. it matches prefixes.
+This is matched in the _routing table_, using a longest-prefix match (LPM), i.e. it matches IP address prefixes.
 It may either be for a host the router is directly connected to (on some interface), or it may need to be sent further, through a _gateway_ (through some interface).
 Therefore: **The routing table maps a _prefix_ to either _a next hop through a gateway and an interface_, or _a direct connection through an interface_**.

 ```
 routing_table : Prefix -> NextHop (GatewayIP, Interface) | Direct Interface